-This is a cutting edge course, based, as the title suggests, around examining the latest key trends and issues in music.
-In the first term we look at the big 'macro' themes, politics, race and ethnicity, gender and sexuality, technology.
-In the second term we look at a more diverse range of 'micro' themes based around notions of 'alternatives' 'outsiderness' and illegality.
+This is a cutting edge module, based, as the title suggests, around examining the latest key trends and issues in music.
+The first term looks at the big 'macro' themes, politics, race and ethnicity, gender and sexuality, technology.
+In the second term we look at a more diverse range of 'micro' themes based around notions of 'alternatives' 'outsiders' and 'illegality'.
 Themes examined in the second term include pirate radio, illegal raves and the free festival movement, bootlegs and file sharing, and aspects of fan culture.
 The module is assessed through two 2,000 word essays, one in each term.

 + History and Politics of the Press